klrpdx/disaster_response_pipelines/README.md

 to classify these messages according to subject, urgency, and need.
 The trained model is hosted via a Flask web app that allows the user to enter messages and see how they are classified.

+In actual use, the model would be imbedded in a pipeline processing live messages coming off social media sources and would help with classifying those messages that are most important so that emergency personnel can read only the most pertinent and urgent.

 ### What's inside:
 -  Example data files:
     -  disaster_messages.csv: Archive of messages from natural disasters